srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. If Cloud Shell is not still open, then at the top of the Azure Portal, click on the **Cloud Shell** icon.
-When the pane opens, choose the option for the **Bash** terminal within the Cloud Shell.
+1. If the Cloud Shell is not open, on the Azure portal toolbar, click **Cloud Shell**.

+    Ensure that the environment is set to **Bash**.

-1. If Cloud Shell was already open and you are still connected to the Edge device, run `exit` to close the SSH session.
+    > **Note**: If Cloud Shell was already open and you are still connected to the Edge device, use an `exit` command to close the SSH session.

-1. Within the Cloud Shell, run the following command to download the root CA X.509 certificate for the Azure IoT Edge Gateway (AZ-220-VM-EDGEGW-_{YOUR-ID}_) virtual machine.
+1. At the Cloud Shell command prompt, to download the root CA X.509 certificate for the IoT Edge Gateway virtual machine, enter the following command:

     ```bash
     download lab12/certs/azure-iot-test-only.root.ca.cert.pem